Old-Sumerian/enhanced-GOTURN-Old-Sumerian/README.md

 ```
 sudo apt-get install libopencv-dev
 ```
-If you have already installed opencv, a
+If you have already installed opencv, avoid executing this step.

+### Compile

+From the main directory, follow these steps: